samuelgr/Hookshot/README.md

    - Once HookshotDll is injected into a target process, and with the end user's permission, it will automatically attempt to cause itself to be injected into child processes spawned by the target process.

-## Next Steps{#nextsteps}
+## Next Steps

-Review some of the [other documents](#navigation-other) that make up Hookshot's documentation.
+Review some of the [other documents](#navigation) that make up Hookshot's documentation.
 They are divided by target audience and intended to be reviewed in order, based on the reader's level of interest.